zeling595/tp/docs/UserGuide.md

 #### Deleting a person : `deletePerson`

-Deletes the specified person from the guestbook.
+Deletes the specified person from ConciergeBook.

 Format: `deletePerson pid/PERSON_ID`